 Even as COVID-19 forces the over 55 generation to take rigorous health precautions, many wonder what the post-pandemic world will look like.
-As a vulnerable population, seniors, especially those with underlying health conditions, expect to be given vaccine priority.
-The general consensus holds that an effective vaccine will allow life to return to normal.
+As a vulnerable population, seniors, especially those with underlying health conditions, have been given vaccine priority.
+The general consensus holds that effective vaccine distribution and adoption will allow life to return to normal.
 What will this "normal" look like?

 Q: What will happen to senior housing?